Household debt: United States

-U.S. economic impact
+In United States

 Contribution to the 2008 financial crisis

 This increase in debt from 1980 to 2007 enabled spending that stimulated the economy, arguably "papering over" or hiding the sustainable economic growth rate excluding this increase in leverage.
 This debt overhang then began holding back the economy as consumers paid down debt (which reduces economic activity) rather than spending.

 Paul Krugman wrote in December 2010: "The root of our current troubles lies in the debt American families ran up during the Bush-era housing bubble.
 Twenty years ago, the average American household’s debt was 83 percent of its income; by a decade ago, that had crept up to 92 percent; but by late 2007, debts were 130 percent of income.
 All this borrowing took place both because banks had abandoned any notion of sound lending and because everyone assumed that house prices would never fall.
 And then the bubble burst.
 What we’ve been dealing with ever since is a painful process of 'deleveraging': highly indebted Americans not only can't spend the way they used to, they're having to pay down the debts they ran up in the bubble years.
 This would be fine if someone else were taking up the slack.
 But what's actually happening is that some people are spending much less while nobody is spending more—and this translates into a depressed economy and high unemployment.
 What the government should be doing in this situation is spending more while the private sector is spending less, supporting employment while those debts are paid down.
 And this government spending needs to be sustained: we're not talking about a brief burst of aid; we’re talking about spending that lasts long enough for households to get their debts back under control.
 The original Obama stimulus wasn’t just too small; it was also much too short-lived, with much of the positive effect already gone."